Serving in the Honorary PoliceSèrvice dans la Police Honorifique

 Conduct and complaints

-The Discipline Code in the Schedule of the Police (Honorary Police Complaints and Discipline Procedure) (Jersey) Regulations 2000 sets out the principles which guide officers’ conduct.
+The Standards of Professional Behaviour are in Schedule 2 of the Police (Complaints and Conduct) (Jersey) Law 2022 https://www.jerseylaw.je/laws/current/l_24_2022 sets out the principles which guide officers’ conduct.

 These principles include –

 A complaint about the conduct of a member of the Honorary Police must be submitted to the Connétable of the parish for which that member is elected.
-A complaint may be made by –
+A complainant is any of the following –

 The Connétable will –

-• record the complaint in the register; and
+(a) record the complaint in accordance with Article 16(2) of the Law;

 Disciplinary and appeal procedures are set out in the legislation (see jerseylaw.je).